zakagan/DoomsdayCalc/README.md

 ## Notes on holidays

 Holidays strings can be provided using any number of keywords.
 Strings are searched for appropriate key words and the proper holidays are added to the queue of DoomsdayDate objects.
-The strings are not cap sensitive, and shorthand 3 letter abbreviations can be used instead of a holiday's full name.
+The strings are not cap sensitive (in fact, all non-letter chars are stripped before searching), and shorthand 3 letter abbreviations can be used instead of a holiday's full name.

 The following Holidays are implemented:

 1. **New Year's Day**

     **keyword**: "New Years" or just "nyd"
     **range**: Every year has a New Year's Day

-2. **New Year's Day**
+2. **Ground Hog Day**

-    **keyword**: "New Years" or just "nyd"
+    **keyword**: "Ground Hog" or just "ghd"
-    **range**: Every year has a New Year's Day
+    **range**: Every year since 1887 has a Ground Hog Day